 New Mollusk Species Found Near Scotland

-FOUR mysterious molluscs have been discovered in the deep waters of the Atlantic Frontier, hundreds of miles off the north-west coast of Scotland, it was revealed yesterday.
+FOUR mysterious molluscs have been discovered in the deep waters of the Atlantic Frontier, hundreds of miles off the north-west coast of Scotland.

 The secretive sea creatures – new species of a large sea snail, two kinds of clams and a marine worm – were found during recent trawl surveys by Marine Scotland scientists off the UK Continental Shelf in the waters of the North Atlantic, near the tiny islet of Rockall.